ovinc/imgseries/README.md

 # (the series() function is a bit more powerful than the ImgSeries class, as it
 # allows the user to select caching options for speed improvements, see below)

+# Images info
-# Image dimensions in x and y
+images.nx, images.ny  # image dimensions in x and y
-images.nx, images.ny
+images.ndim           # 2 for grayscale, 3 for color
+images.ntot           # total number of images in the series images.nums           # (sliceable iterator, see looping below)

 # Access individual images in the series -------------------------------------